Dirt Is Good Schools Programme

 Powering up young people to take positive action for a better world

-Future Foundations has been selected to be the UK National Delivery Partner for the Persil Dirt Is Good Schools Programme, working in partnership with Global Action Plan.
+Future Foundations is the UK National Delivery Partner for the Persil Dirt Is Good Schools Programme, working in partnership with Global Action Plan.

-This will be a new fully funded programme, which will support primary and secondary schools, to engage their students in taking action on social and environmental issues, read the announcement.
+This is a fully funded programme, which supports primary schools, secondary schools and youth groups to engage their young people in taking action on social and environmental issues.

-We would like to invite schools from across the UK to register to take part!
-This opportunity, will be an excellent way to support your students wellbeing, and will help them to develop soft skills, work in teams with their peers and feel part of a community.
+We would like to invite schools and youth groups from across the UK to register to take part!
+This opportunity will be an excellent way to support your students wellbeing, and will help them to develop soft skills, work in teams with their peers and feel part of a community.

 Programme Design Principles

 The Dirt Is Good Schools Programme enables young people to take action on the environmental and social causes they care about.
 Drawing on international research, our design principles are as follows:

 - We don’t tell young people what to take action on